S2S-ICO/Verification/README.md

 # S2S Verification Tools

 ## 1. Overview
-(General introduction for the program codes will be described here!)
+(General introduction for program codes will be described here!)

 ## 2. Contents
-(Contents that are contained in the program codes will be described here!)
+(Contents that are contained in program codes will be described here!)

 > (1) Deterministic </br>
 > (2) Probabilistic </br>
 > (3) and so forth

 ## 3. Installation Instructions
+(Detailed guide to install program codes will be described here!)

 See the "[Wiki]" tab for detailed instructions

 example)